redis/redis-doc/commands/xinfo-consumers.md

 ## Return

-XINFO CONSUMERS returns a list of consumers, with these elements:
+XINFO CONSUMERS returns an @array-reply of consumers, with these elements:

 - `name` - Consumer's name
 - `pending` - Number of pending messages for the client, which are messages that were delivered but are yet to be acknowledged.